awsdocs/amazon-redshift-developer-guide/doc_source/r_STL_USAGE_CONTROL.md

 # STL\_USAGE\_CONTROL<a name="r_STL_USAGE_CONTROL"></a>

 The STL\_USAGE\_CONTROL view contains information that is logged when a usage limit is reached\.
-For more information about usage limits, see [Managing Usage Limits](https://docs.aws.amazon.com/redshift/latest/mgmt/managing-cluster-usage-limits.html) in the *Amazon Redshift Cluster Management Guide*\.
+For more information about usage limits, see [Managing Usage Limits](https://docs.aws.amazon.com/redshift/latest/mgmt/managing-cluster-usage-limits.html) in the *Amazon Redshift Management Guide*\.

 STL\_USAGE\_CONTROL is visible only to superusers\.
 For more information, see [Visibility of data in system tables and views](c_visibility-of-data.md)\.